sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ### 6.4 Modifications to generate_dump script

-The generate_dump script is updated to invoke the `techsupport_cleanup` script to handle the cleanup of techsupport files
+The generate_dump script is updated to invoke the `techsupport_cleanup` script to handle the cleanup of techsupport files.
+Any stdout/stderr seen during the execution of  `techsupport_cleanup` script is redirected to `/tmp/coredump_gen_handler.log`

 ### 6.5 techsupport_cleanup script